 This book has addressed the theoretical and practical problems of performing computations with modular forms.
-Modular forms are the simplest examples of the general theory of automorphic forms attached to a reductive algebraic group G with an arithmetic subgroup $\Gamma$ ; they are the case $G = \operatorname{SL}2(\mathbb{R})$ with $\Gamma$ a congruence subgroup of $\operatorname{SL}2(\mathbb{Z})$ .
-For such pairs $(G, \Gamma)$ the Langlands philosophy asserts that there should be deep connections between automorphic forms and arithmetic, connections that are revealed through the action of the Hecke operators on spaces of automorphic forms.
+Modular forms are the simplest examples of the general theory of automorphic forms attached to a reductive algebraic group G with an arithmetic subgroup Γ ; they are the case $G = \mathrm{SL}2(\mathbb{R})$ with Γ a congruence subgroup of $\mathrm{SL}2(\mathbb{Z})$.
+For such pairs (G, Γ) the Langlands philosophy asserts that there should be deep connections between automorphic forms and arithmetic, connections that are revealed through the action of the Hecke operators on spaces of automorphic forms.
 There have been many profound advances in recent years in our understanding of these phenomena, for example:

-- the establishment of the modularity of elliptic curves defined over $\mathbb{Q}$ [Wil95, TW95, Dia96, CDT99, BCDT01], - the proof by Harris-Taylor of the local Langlands correspondence [HT01], and - Lafforgue's proof of the global Langlands correspondence for function fields [Laf02].
+- the establishment of the modularity of elliptic curves defined over [Wil95, TW95, Dia96, CDT99, BCDT01], - The proof by Harris-Taylor of the local Langlands correspondence [HT01], and - Lafforgue's proof of the global Langlands correspondence for function fields [Laf02].